23andMe vs AncestryDNA

 Picking a winner on price is tough because it all comes down to which features are most important to you.

-23andMe’s basic test is more expensive but includes mtDNA and YDNA.
+23andMe’s basic test is more expensive but includes basic mtDNA and YDNA haplogroup information.
 There’s also an extra fee if you want the health screening.

-AncestryDNA offers a less expensive autosomal DNA test but does not have options for mtDNA, YDNA, or health screenings.
+AncestryDNA offers less expensive autosomal DNA tests but does not have options for mtDNA, YDNA, or health screenings.

-To get the most out of AncestryDNA, such as to connect your results to a family tree, you also have to maintain a paid subscription to Ancestry.
+To get the most out of Ancestry, such as to connect your results to a family tree, you also have to maintain a paid subscription to Ancestry.

 With 23andMe, you only pay for the test.
-There’s no subscription required.
-However, your genealogy options are limited unless you transfer your raw data to another website, which could require a subscription.
+There’s no subscription required since there's no option to create a tree or access genealogical records.
+Your genealogy options are limited with 23andMe unless you transfer your raw data to another website.

 Both sites frequently offer sales or discounts, so be sure to visit them both to find the latest prices.